shanexu/light-polybar-windows/README.md

 # Script: polybar-windows

-A [Polybar](https://github.com/jaagr/polybar) script that shows opened and minimized windows on your current display (if there's an active window it's marked by #).
+A [Polybar](https://github.com/jaagr/polybar) script forked from original [polybar-windows](https://github.com/aroma1994/polybar-windows) that shows opened and minimized windows on your current display (if there's an active window it's marked by #).
 You can click on any window title to switch on that window (or expand minimized window), and click on an active window to minimize it.

 This version changes the .sh file to a compilable .awk file (in the .awk form it is already significantly sped up)